sgt0/cranexpr/README.md

     top value of the stack has index 0 meaning that `swap` is equivalent to `swap1`.
 This is because `swapN` always swaps with the topmost value at index 0.
+- Variables:
+  - `var!`: Pops the top value from the stack and stores it in a variable named `var`.
+  - `var@`: Pushes the value of the variable `var` onto the stack.
 - Supports any number of input clips. `srcN` may be used to access the `N`-th input clip.
 Shorthand aliases `x`, `y`, `z`, `a`, `b`, `c`, etc. map to `src0`, `src1`, `src2`, `src3`, `src4`, `src5`, etc., up to `w` being `src25`.